sandialabs/TenSQL/README.md

 Note: You will likely need to tune the settings in `postgresql.conf` if your system has less memory than our benchmarking system.

+Note: Running some benchmarks requires a very large amount of memory (hundreds of gigabytes).

 ## Citing TenSQL
 TenSQL was described in the paper "An SQL Database Built on GraphBLAS", which was accepeted by the IEEE High Performance Extreme Computing Virtual Conference